 It’s simple…I wasted too much time and did not take it seriously enough.

-Looking back, I don’t know why because almost every single company that I ever worked for is now gone.
+Looking back, I don’t know why I was that way because almost every single company that I ever worked for doesn’t exist anymore.

 I had plenty of warnings and red flags over the years to know full well that there is no such thing as job security.